breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Induction introduction!

-In this section, we will review some important concepts from [Chomskyan linguistics](https://en.wikipedia.org/wiki/Chomsky_hierarchy), including structural induction, finite automata, string rewrite systems, and λ-calculus.
-We will see how each of these ideas shares an interesting connection to graphs.
-If you are already familiar with these ideas, feel free to skim them or skip to the next section.
+In this section, we will review some important concepts from [Chomskyan linguistics](https://en.wikipedia.org/wiki/Chomsky_hierarchy), including finite automata, abstract rewriting systems, and λ-calculus.
+Readers already familiar with these concepts will gain a newfound appreciation for how each one shares a common thread and can be modeled using the same underlying abstractions.

 ## Regular languages

 One thing that always fascinated me is the idea of inductively defined languages, also known as recursive, or structural induction.
-Consider a very simple language which accepts strings of the form `0`, `1`, `100`, `101`, `1001`, `1010`, et cetera, but rejects `011`, `110`, `1011`, or any string containing `11`.
+Consider a very simple language that accepts strings of the form `0`, `1`, `100`, `101`, `1001`, `1010`, et cetera, but rejects `011`, `110`, `1011`, or any string containing `11`.
 The `→` symbol denotes a "production".
 The `|` symbol, which we read as "or", is just shorthand for defining multiple productions on a single line:

 ```
 true → 1